-Variation is the basis for developing strains (Shaddock 2012; Kottler et al. 2013; Ponzoni et al. 2013; Moses et al. 2020) including the red color coverage.
+The variation value of a character is the basis for developing strains through breeding (Shaddock 2012; Kottler et al. 2013; Ponzoni et al. 2013; Moses et al. 2020) including the red color coverage.
 Genetically, the red color is controlled by multiple genes including genes controlling the synthesis of pteridine and melanin, metabolism of tyrosine, and genes related to cell responses to stress (Li et al. 2015, Zhang et al. 2017).
-In neon tetra, the red color is influenced by light conditions that cause an increase in intensity or fading of color (Hayashi et al. 1999; Linhares et al. 2018).
-Based on sex criteria, CV of RCC male generally is lower than female, whereas in LXL group has a higher variation than other sizes.
-Based on location, fish from Bojongsari has a higher variation than other locations (Table 3).
+In neon tetra, the performance of red color is influenced by light conditions that cause an increase in intensity or fading of color (Hayashi et al. 1999; Linhares et al. 2018).
+Based on sex criteria, the RCC variation in male fish is generally lower than female, while according to its size in the LXL group has a higher variation than other sizes and also in fish population from Bojongsari more varied than other locations (Table 3).

-Sex is a general criterion in observing morphological variations (sexual dimorphism) in fish species.
-Male show more attractive characteristics than female (Kottler and Schartl 2018).
-In aquaculture, sexual dimorphism are needed for broodstock selection in spawning process.
-Based on comparative tests, the male group showed that %LRCC and %ARCC were higher than female (p<0.05).
-However, farmer usually differentiates sex of neon tetra is based on shape, size, and color on the abdomen that yellowish (female) or blackish (male), body shape is slim and elongated (male) or rounded and widened (female).
+In certain fish species, sex is a criterion that distinguishes male and female morphologically (sexual dimorphism).
+In general, the performance of male characters is more attractive than female (Kottler and Schartl 2018).
+In aquaculture, sexual dimorphism is needed for broodstock selection in the spawning process.
+This researh showed that in male fish group %LRCC and %ARCC values were higher than female (p<0.05).
+However, farmers usually differentiate the sex of neon tetra is based on shape, size, and color on the abdomen that yellowish (female) or blackish (male), body shape is slim and elongated (male) or rounded and widened (female).
 Based on the size and location criteria, the sexual characteristics of male RCC were more varied and significant (p<0.05), however in females tended to be stable (p>0.05) (Table 3).
 This information can be used as a basis for consideration in the selection of male neon tetra with specific RCC characters.

-Based on the size, male on LXL size has the highest %LRCC and %ARCC and significantly different (p<0.05) compared to other sizes with a difference of 1.5%-4.6%SL, and 0.08%-3.38%LsT respectively (Table 3).
-In male, the %LRCC parameters showed increasing trend was followed by increasing size of M-LXL, whereas female shows a declining trend.
-These results indicate that the RCC has optimal limits which differ by sex.
-The optimal limit of RCC male is at LXL size while female at size M. Size is indicator of the morphological (ontogeny) development of fish species (Parichy et al. 2009).
-Immature fish showed that morphological characteristics which not developed yet including color characters (Parichy et al. 2009, Baras et al. 2012).
+The male fishes sized LXL have the highest %LRCC and %ARCC significantly (p<0.05) compared to other sizes with a difference of 1.5%-4.6%SL, and 0.08%-3.38%LsT respectively (Table 3).
+The %LRCC values in male fish group showed an increasing trend followed by the increasing size of M-LXL, whereas in female fish indicated a declining trend.
+These results confirmed that the RCC character has optimal limits that differ by sex.
+The optimal limit of RCC in male fish is at LXL size while in female at size M. The size is an indicator of the morphological (ontogeny) development of fish species (Parichy et al. 2009).
+In immature fish shows its morphological character has not yet developed including the color characteristicss (Parichy et al. 2009, Baras et al. 2012).

-Based on culture locations, male of Bojongsari showed the highest %LRCC with a difference of around 0.7%-1.6% SL compared to other locations (Table 3).
-These results indicate that the location of Bojongsari can be considered to obtain fishes which has a higher RCC in selection.
-Location describes the environmental differences, food availability, management, systems, and culture technology differences, and gene flow between fish farms.
-In many aquaculture commodities, the difference affects variations of morphological including the color character.
+The male fish from Bojongsari showed the highest %LRCC variation of around 0.7%-1.6% SL compared to fish population from other locations (Table 3).
+Farm Location describes the condition of environmental factors includingwater quality, food availability, management, systems, and aquaculture technology, and also the possibility of gene flow between fish farms populations.
+In some aquaculture species , several parameter affects morphological variations including body color character.
+This research confirms the population of fish from Bojongsari has the highest RCC that could be considered as the basic population for developing strain and breeding of neon tetra.

-RCC-standard length correlation of cultured neon tetra
+correlation analysis and regression between RCC parameters in neon tetra